w3f/polkadot-wiki/docs/learn/learn-opengov.md

 executed.

 Note how the length of the lead-in, deciding, confirmation, and enactment periods vary depending on the origin.
-Root origin has more extended periods than the other origins, such as the Small Tipper ones.
-Also, the number of tracks within each origin differs, with Root origin only accepting one proposal at a time (see below).
+Root origin has more extended periods than the other origins.
+Also, the number of referenda within each track differs, with the Root origin track only accepting one. proposal at a time (see below).

 ![opengov-track-capacity](../assets/opengov-track-capacity.png)